centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 ![image](../assets/graph-views/password-expiration-policy.png)

-### Centreon central server
+### Step 2: Create a MySQL user

-Create a user in the mysql instance hosting 'centreon' and 'centreon_storage'
+From the central server terminal, create a user in the MySQL instance hosting 'centreon' and 'centreon_storage'
 databases:

 ```sql